 Want to make this a PB & J Cake?

-I actually have a recipe for Peanut Butter & Jelly Cake, but it’s one that I feel needs improvement (both in flavour and aesthetics).
+I actually have a recipe for Peanut Butter & Jelly Cake, but it’s one that I feel needs improvement (both in flavor and aesthetics).
 If I were doing it again (and I will at some point), I’d use this cake recipe and frosting as a base, but skip the mini pb chips and then add some jam on top of the frosting on each layer.

 You can use any jam/jelly you like, but be careful not to add too much, as it can make the cake harder to stack (it will slide around), unless you do a buttercream dam first, which might be the safest bet.

-This peanut butter cake is packed with peanut butter flavour throughout, from the cake layers to the buttercream (my fave).
+This peanut butter cake is packed with peanut butter flavor throughout, from the cake layers to the buttercream (my fave).
 If you’re a peanut butter fan, or have one in your life, I hope you give it a try!

 Looking for more Peanut Butter recipes?